 Building wealth and creating financial success in your life takes time.
 It’s a lifelong marathon that you have to continually work through, even when you hit a wall, which happens to all of us at one time or another.

 Also, you have to know what your definition of financial success is.
 Is it becoming so wealthy that your diamonds are encrusted with more diamonds?
 Is it being able to have enough money to live a comfortable life in your later years?
-Or maybe it’s to be independently wealthy enough so you can dedicate your life to serving others in some way.
+Or maybe it’s to be independently wealthy enough so you can leave generational wealth to your family or a charitable foundation.

 How you define financial success is up to you, but you must have at least some idea of the end game of what financial success means to you in order to reach that goal someday.